Final Fantasy XIV Astrologian Job Guide (Patch 6.4)

 Astrologian utility skills and when to use them

 Collective Unconscious is a bubble that reduces 10 percent of damage and gives a regen effect as well.
 This is good to use to mitigate big attacks, or when other people don’t have mit available.
+When the bubble goes down, the damage reduction effect will persist for five seconds, and the regen for 15.

 Celestial Intersection is an oGCD shield that can be cast on yourself or on a target.
 While it’s only a single target shield, there are two charges total, allowing you to use it on two tanks, or two people who need some cushion in the form of shields.

 Neutral Sect allows the Astrologian to add shields when casting Aspected Benefic and Aspected Helios.
 This’ll cost a GCD to get the benefits of, but it’s good for raid wides or in pinches when you may need to cast a single target heal and might need a cushion shield.
-This also increases healing potency by 20 percent..
+This also increases healing potency by 20 percent.

 Exaltation is a single target shield that reduces damage by 10 percent, and also gives a heal after eight seconds of mitigation.